 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
 If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares within its discretion.
 Under the rules of the New York Stock Exchange, which are also applicable to Nasdaq-listed companies, brokers, banks and other securities intermediaries that are subject to New York Stock Exchange rules may use their discretion to vote your "uninstructed" shares on matters considered to be "routine" under New York Stock Exchange rules but not with respect to "non-routine" matters.
 Each of Proposal No. 1 and No. 3 is considered to be "non-routine" item, or a "non-discretionary item," thus your broker, bank or other agent may not vote your shares on those proposals in the absence of your voting instructions.
-If you do not return voting instructions to your broker, your shares may be voted by your broker in its discretion.
-Votes withheld, abstentions and broker non-votes will be counted towards the quorum requirement.
+If you do not instruct your broker how to vote with respect to these proposals, those votes will be counted as broker "non-votes."
+Proposal No. 2 is considered to be "routine" item, or a "discretionary item," and thus if you do not return voting instructions to your broker, your shares may be voted by your broker in its discretion.
 Accordingly, we do not anticipate that there will be any broker non-votes on this proposal; however, any broker non-votes will not be counted as "votes cast" and will therefore have no effect on Proposal No. 2.

-Our charter and by-laws do not provide for cumulative voting in the election of directors.
-Under our by-laws, directors are elected by plurality vote.
-This means that the two director nominees via Proposal No. 1 receiving the highest number of affirmative votes properly cast will be elected as directors.
-You may vote for all of the director nominees, withhold authority to vote your shares for all of the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
-Withholding authority to vote your shares with respect to one or more director nominees will have no effect on the election of those nominees.
-Broker non-votes are not considered votes cast and will have no effect on the election of the nominees.
+Our charter and bylaws do not provide for cumulative voting in the election of directors.
+Under our bylaws, directors are elected by plurality vote.
+This means that the one director nominee via Proposal No. 1 receiving the highest number of affirmative votes properly cast will be elected as director.
+You may vote for the director nominee or withhold authority to vote your shares for the director nominee.
+Withholding authority to vote your shares with respect to the director nominee will have no effect on the election of the nominee.
+Broker non-votes are not considered votes cast and will have no effect on the election of the nominee.